LDTchara/KernelExtensions/README.md

 - **Customizable Porthack heart daemon**
   - Including actions to execute after Porthacking
 - **Customizable Aircraft Daemon from DLC** (extension of `AircraftDaemon`)
-  - Allow mission authors to configure flight paths, event triggers, etc.
+  - Plan to restore the aircraft daemon from the DLC, allowing configuration of crash duration, etc.
 - Execute external action files on failure/completion (requires proper Pathfinder API or custom implementation)

 > ⚠️ Only the custom trial program core logic is implemented in the current version, and it is not fully tested.
 Porthack heart and aircraft daemon are still in the planning stage.